jdputsch/confluence-space-user-management/README.txt

 1) If you haven't already, download and install maven 2 from http://maven.apache.org/download.html and make sure your MAVEN_HOME and PATH are set as in the maven install documentation on their site.

+1.1) Ensure you have given Maven enough memory by setting the following in your environment variables:

+MAVEN_OPTS=-Xmx512m

 2) Setup the Atlassian SDK.
 See the appropriate part of: http://confluence.atlassian.com/display/DEVNET/Developing+your+Plugin+using+the+Atlassian+Plugin+SDK

 2.1) Install the activation jar: